 I plan on making almost all the dishes I made for Friendsgiving for Thanksgiving this year.
 I learned so much from last night to help me organize my menu and cooking schedule.
 I now have a better idea of things such as how far in advance to put the side dishes in the oven, how much space I need in the refrigerator for items I prep ahead of time, and how to arrange the shelves in my oven to get everything I need inside.

-Oh and I almost forgot, I’ve made free printables to help you organize your menu and cooking schedule in my Thanksgiving Planner so make sure to download it.
+Oh and I almost forgot, I’ve made free printables to help you organize your menu and cooking schedule in my Thanksgiving Planner so make sure to download it using the form at the bottom of the page.

 - You get to spend quality time with people you love and care about.